psteitz/greppy/README.md

 ### awk match condtions
 Greppy progam lines that start with 'awk' are assumed to be awk match conditions.
 These work like the match_clauses above.
 They are combined using the AND and OR that may be defined above them and any other awk or match_clauses that preceede them.
 Any awk match expression can be used.
 Column names, if they appear, are replaced by field indexes.

-For example.

-Start with the input csv:
+For example, start with the input csv in test-awk.csv in the directory that greppy is run from:
 <pre>
 ProductId | price | quantity | gross profit
 1123 | 10 | 5 | 25